 Examples of tier three credit cards

 Chase Sapphire Preferred – earn 60,000 sign up bonus points (after you spend $4,000 on purchases in the first 3 months), giving you $750 toward travel when you redeem through Chase Ultimate Rewards.
-Earn 5X points on Lyft rides through March 2022, which is 3X points in addition to the 2X points you already earn on travel.
-Earn 2X points on travel and dining at restaurants worldwide and 1 point on all other purchases.
+Earn 5X points on Lyft rides through 3/31/2025, which is 3X points in addition to the 2X points you already earn on travel.
+Earn 2X points on travel and 3x on dining at restaurants worldwide and 1 point on all other purchases.

 American Express® Gold Card is the perfect tier three card for you if you dine often.
 You will earn 4X Membership Rewards points on every $1 spent at restaurants worldwide as well as at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
-You can also earn up to $10 in statement credits monthly when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
-That is an annual saving of up to $120.
+You can also earn up to $10 in statement credits monthly when you pay with the Gold Card at Gold Card at Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar, and select Shake Shack locations.
+(That is an annual saving of up to $120.
 (Terms Apply and enrollment required for select benefits)

 Tier Four Credit Cards

 With tier four cards it becomes all about the perks.
 One of the most valuable of which is airport lounge access, where you can sit down, stretch out, and enjoy complimentary drinks, refreshments, and preflight bites.
 At a minimum, all of the tier four credit cards will offer you access over to 1,300 lounges worldwide through Priority Pass.
 The Platinum Card from American Express features Priority Pass and it also has an added benefit of giving you access to Delta Sky Clubs and Amex’s own Centurion lounges.